 Offering flexible staffing with rotation opportunities for those who need a change of pace, or part-time options for nurses who can no longer commit to full-time, rather than losing their skills completely if they choose to leave the organization.

 Does Skills Management Help Retain Nurses?

-Nurse burnout rates are soaring at 70%.
+Nurse burnout rates are soaring.
 What is your health system doing to combat this and support your nursing staff?